 Something along these lines will keep the valve operating as an ISCV keeping a nice cold start.

 If you want to pass even more air, you can drill extra holes in the side of the valve body, but ensure they are BELOW the top height of the standard drilling.
 So as the valve begins to open for small idle speed increases these drillings are not opened.
-The will operate only when the valve is opened by large amount.
+The large ports will operate only when the valve is opened by large amount.

 After drilling or filling you must ensure the piston is smooth in the cylinder! hone and clean as required.